satanicang3l/osepnotes/docs/clientexecution/ctopsreferences.md

 using System.Runtime.InteropServices;
 ```

 After that need to use Add-Type to use it from Powershell.
-An example to use MessageBox: (@ is for Here-String, which allows you to enter multiple lins of code like a line)
+An example to use `MessageBox`: (`@` is for Here-String, which allows you to enter multiple lins of code like a line)

 ```powershell
 $User32 = @"